The last step before offering a job to a prospective employee is checking references. This can be the difference between you getting the job or not.

 Remember, its ok to put down an existing employer as a reference, but you should check with the recruiter when they will do reference checks.
 You don’t want your employer to receive a reference check if they don’t know you are interviewing for other roles.

 1. Not getting permission – It may seem like a simple formality but it is good manners to ask the person you intend to put down as a reference first.
 You don’t want them getting surprised by a phone call from a potential job because it will not reflect well on you.

 2. Not preparing your references – Just letting your reference know to expect a call is not giving you the best shot at the job.
 You need to prep them a little.
 Explain the role you are going for, what its duties are, and a bit of insight into how you sold yourself in the interview.
 You want them to be on the same page as you.

 3. Getting the wrong person as a reference – your references should be relevant to the role you are applying for, and recent.
 Hiring managers need people to confirm your skills and cultural fit to their organisation.
 Not just someone who can speak to your kind and personable nature.

 4. Using a fake reference – HR professionals make plenty of reference calls in their job, so they get pretty good at reading between the lines.
 The chances of you getting caught out are high and will guarantee you aren’t getting that job.

 5. Assuming your reference will give a recommendation – don’t take a glowing review as a given.
 If you haven’t talked to this person for years, their memory of your skills and work ethic may be foggy.
 Or, you may have miscalculated how high their opinion is of you!

-You can find more resume tips in our how to make your resume pop article or you can always get in touch with your placement consultant to offer some guidance.
+You can find more resume tips in our how to make your resume pop article or you can always get in touch with your Job Coach to offer some guidance.